A Complete Guide to Paying for College

 Another benefit of grants is that if you receive extra money beyond what you need for tuition, fees and housing, you may be able to get a refund as a check in the mail.
 You can use that money however you want, to cover college costs like books and meals.

-The maximum amount of the Federal Pell Grant Award is $6,495 for the 2021-22 award year.
-According to Rice University, in the 2018-2019 academic year, $2.6 billion in Pell Grants went unused due to unsubmitted FAFSA applications.
+The maximum amount of the Federal Pell Grant Award is $7,395 for the 2024-25 award year.
+According to the National College Attainment Network, more than $4 billion in Pell Grants went unused in 2023 due to unsubmitted FAFSA applications.

 You can’t get grants like these without applying.
 Avoid leaving money on the table by applying for the FAFSA.